Taipo/pareto_security/readme.txt

 = What checks does the Pareto Security Scanner perform? =

-* Scans all input requests (GET, POST, REQUEST, COOKIES) for malicious intent.
+* Scans all input requests (GET, POST, REQUEST, COOKIES, SERVER) for malicious intent.
 If an input validation application  does this well, there is no need to then scan files in your website file repository - They should never be there in the first place!

 = What security monitoring features does Pareto Security include? =